Foreign policy of the United States: Diplomatic policy

 The diplomatic policy of the United States is created by the president and carried out by the Department of State.
 The department's stated mission is to "protect and promote U.S. security, prosperity, and democratic values and shape an international environment in which all Americans can thrive."
 Its objectives during the 2022-2026 period include renewing U.S. leadership, promoting global prosperity, strengthening democratic institutions, revitalizing the diplomatic workforce and institutions, and serving U.S. citizens abroad.
 As of 2022, the United States has bilateral relations with all but four United Nations members.

-The United States government emphasizes human rights in foreign policy.
-Annual reports produced by the Department of State, such as "Advancing Freedom and Democracy" and the "Country Reports on Human Rights Practices", track the status of human rights around the world.
+The United States government historically emphasized human rights in foreign policy.
+Annual reports produced by the Department of State, such as "Advancing Freedom and Democracy" and the "Country Reports on Human Rights Practices", track the status of human rights around the world, though contents of the reports were significantly scaled back under the second Trump administration.
 The National Endowment for Democracy provides financial aid to promote democracy internationally.

 International agreements

 The United States is party to thousands of international agreements with other countries, territories, and international organizations.
 These include arms control agreements, human rights treaties, environmental protocols, and free trade agreements.
 Under the Compact of Free Association, the United States also maintains a relationship of free association with the countries of Micronesia, the Marshall Islands, and Palau, grants the United States military access to the countries in exchange for military protection, foreign aid, and access domestic American agencies.

 The United States is a member of many international organizations.
 It is a founding member of the United Nations and holds a permanent seat on the United Nations Security Council.
 The United States is also a member of other global organizations, including the World Trade Organization.
 Regional organizations in which the United States is a member include NATO, Organization of American States, the Organization for Security and Co-operation in Europe, the United States–Mexico–Canada Agreement, and the Asia-Pacific Economic Cooperation.
 As the largest economy in the world, the United States is also a member of organizations for the most developed nations, including the OECD, the Group of Seven, and the G20.